uavaustin/docs.uavaustin.org/guides/nodejs/src/getting-started/installation.md

 > *Note:* Throughout the guide there are references to terminal commands.
 Lines
 > that you enter start with a `$`.
 You don't actually need to enter it, it is
-> simply shown for convenience.
+> simply shown for convenience. `>` is used for a Windows-specific section.

 ## Installing Node.js